-Faculty members needing keys to buildings, offices and/or classrooms should complete key acquisition cards in their departmental offices.
+Faculty members needing keys and/or badge access to buildings, office and/or classrooms should complete key acquisition cards in their departmental offices.
 Key requests are to be approved by the appropriate Dean.
 On termination of employment, keys must be turned in according to University policy (see Section 3.13.1).